 At least ten (10) days have passed since the date of your first positive COVID-19 diagnostic test, AND

 - You continue to have no symptoms since the test.
 If symptoms develop, then management should be guided according to symptomatic individuals as listed above.

 Return to Play Following Exposure to a Suspected or Diagnosed COVID-19 Infection

-Any asymptomatic player, coach or staff member who has come in close contact with an individual with a suspected or diagnosed case of COVID-19 is restricted from participation in any SOCA related events or activities for at least seven (7) days and a laboratory confirmed negative COVID-19 test taken on day 5 or later or fourteen (14) days and shall monitor for any symptoms described above.
+Any asymptomatic player, coach or staff member who has come in close contact with an individual with a suspected or diagnosed case of COVID-19 is restricted from participation in any SOCA related events or activities for at least seven (7) days and a laboratory confirmed negative COVID-19 test taken on day 5 or later or fourteen (14) days and no demonstration of symptoms of the illness.

 If the player, coach or staff member is asymptomatic after fourteen (14) days since last exposure, they can return to SOCA events or activities.
 Here, “close contact” means any one of the following:

 - Providing care for a sick person with a suspected or confirmed COVID-19 infection.

 - Living in the same household as an individual with a suspected or confirmed COVID-19 infection.